beemojs/beemo/docs/workspaces.md

 yarn beemo typescript --workspaces=* --no-priority
 ```

-High priority packages will be executed synchronously in order of dependency, followed by all
+High priority packages will be executed in parallel batches, based on the order of dependency,
-remaining packages being executed in parallel.
+followed by all remaining packages being executed in parallel batches as well.

 ## Driver Support